K3V1991/Green2Priv-Beta/README.md

 <br />

 ## Module Explanation:
-A simple Module to make Greenify work as a ROM-integrated (privileged) App
+A simple Module to make Greenify Beta Version work as a ROM-integrated (privileged) App
 <br />

 ## APK Source: